Elements-Agency/benjaminjyoung/content/artwork/ms-cezanne/index.md

 alt: The oil pastel painting by Ben Young portrays a woman reclining in a vibrant, natural setting, depicted with vivid colors and energetic, sketch-like strokes that create a lively and dynamic composition.
 author: Benjamin J. Young

+progress: Oil pastels done on pastel paper.
+This took an evening to work on.
+It was meant to go quick and be expressive, to get that enjoyment of impressionism and force myself away from perfectionism.

 featured: false
 ratio: portrait